nasa/Common-Metadata-Repository/README.md

 - Leiningen (http://leiningen.org) 2.5.1 or above.
   - We've had success with Homebrew and with the install script on the Leiningen website.
+- Ruby (used to support two legacy apps)

 ## Building and Running the CMR